24Beast/DIC/README.md

-# LeakD
+# DPAC
-Repository for Directional Leakage
+Repository for Directional Predictability in Captioning.